 - 1. Full-Time Appointments.
 Full-time faculty members who teach courses for university credit have instructional and non-instructional duties as assigned by the University.
 Instructional duties include, but are not limited to, the teaching of assigned classes, evaluating the students in the classes, and meeting with those students who require assistance in their classes.
 Non-instructional duties include, but are not limited to, conducting research and creative/scholarly activity, recruiting students, retaining students, advising students, serving on committees, sponsoring organizations, continuing certification, and participating in professional organizations.
-A full-time faculty member should generally carry an instructional load of twelve hours per regular semester.
-Other full-time faculty include professional librarians who have equivalent non-instructional duties and comparable instructional duties in providing effective librarianship. - 2.
+A full-time faculty member should generally carry an instructional load of twelve hours per regular semester. - 2.
 Joint Appointments.
 Appointments between two or more academic units or colleges or universities are encouraged when they are of mutual benefit.
 However, they must not total more than 1.0 FTE and must be approved by the appropriate administrative officials of all units involved; one academic unit and college shall have primary responsibility for promotion and tenure consideration.
 Faculty cannot receive remuneration from two sources when it will result in an assignment greater than 1.0 FTE.